 These works were toured both nationally and internationally; as apart of LINK’s European tour in the ACT Festival, and ReACT Festival in Spain and also featuring at the World Dance Alliance conference in New York.
 Whilst on tour, Rachel took company classes in London, attended summer intensive workshops with Dance New Amsterdam and Peri Dance in New York.

 During her time as a 2010 LINK dance company member, Rachel wrote her Honors thesis entitled “The Dancing Imagination” which has been published for the Edith Cowan Library.
 Currently Rachel is undergoing a Certificate IV in Pilates Matwork Instruction at the Pilates Fitness Institute of WA.

-Elyse Anderson has been a part of the Dance and Music Central staff for 5 years teaching Ballet, Jazz/Hip Hop, Contemporary, and Tap.
+Elyse Anderson has been a part of the Dance Central staff for 5 years teaching Ballet, Jazz/Hip Hop, Contemporary, and Tap.
 Elyse began dancing at the age of three, at her family owned dance school located just outside of Vancouver, Canada.
 She is fully trained in Cecchetti Ballet, Jazz, AIDT Tap, Lyrical, Contemporary, CDTA Acrobats, and Hip Hop.